khyateed/projecting-food-insecurity/README.md

 The above histograms indicate a visually significant different in FI rates for different racial communities.
 Areas that are predominantly Black are shown to have a much higher average FI rate than predominantly white or LatinX communities.
 This is important to keep in mind, when considering feature importance and factors that are significant indicators for food insecurity.

 ## EDA Summary
-The purpose of this exploratory data analysis was to explore the above questions through the lens of **time** and **geography**.
+This exploratory data analysis was to explore the above questions through the lens of **time** and **geography**.
 From the analysis, we see close relationships between FI Rates, unemployment rates, houseless rates, and race, both in terms of which areas are geographically impacted most, and how these different features have changed over time.
 Communities of color, particularly Black communities, as well as communities with high unemployment and houselessness are shown through this analysis to have the highest FI rates.
 In addition, while many features such as FI rate, unemployment, and houselessness have decreased over time *on average*, the visualizations above highlight how these factors have actually been exacerbated in certain geographic areas over time.<br>

 The findings of this data exploration are meaningful when determining which communities and geographic areas are most at-risk for high food insecurity rates, and should be used both in terms of allocating resources to these communities, as well as taking proactive measures to address the root cause of these issues that disproportionately affect some more than others.

 # Modeling Process
 ## Feature Engineering
-Before beginning modeling, several new features are derived from the original dataset features:
+Before beginning modeling, several new features are derived from the original dataset features in the [feature_engineering.ipynb](notebooks/feature_engineering.ipynb) notebook.
+These engineered features are saved using Pickle, and imported into the modeling notebook later on.
+### Demographics Percentage Breakdowns
+Demographic percentages make it possible to compare the demographic distribution of different counties, while accounting for population density differences.
+Ex. `df['Percent_male'] = df['TOT_MALE']/df['TOT_POP']`

+### Interaction Features
+An interaction feature is created for each combination of continuous features, and the "best" performing features are added to the main dataframe, by running them in a simple OLS model and comparing R2 values.
+Interaction Features are derived using the following calculation:
+`df[feature1+'_X_'+feature2] = df[feature1] * df[feature2]`
+Interactions help to account for coexisting features - for example, someone of identity A ***and*** identity B may have a much greater chance of being food insecure than someone of only identity A *or* identity B

+### Log Transformations
+Log features are created by taking the natural log of a feature, and adding this new feature to the dataframe.
+Log transformations can be useful to better model the shape of data that has very high outliers, by penalizing high values more than smaller ones.

+### Dummy Variables
+Dummy variables are created for the categorical variables High and Low threshold, by using the Pandas `get_dummies()` function to turn them into 1's and 0's.

+## Modeling and Feature Selection
 # Model Evaluation